 I have worked with over 1400 students from 34 schools on the Peninsula and have consistently guided them toward improved test scores and higher grades.

-Education background & experience
+Educational background & experience

 As a Burlingame native, I attended Franklin Elementary, Burlingame Intermediate and Burlingame High School.
 I have a Bachelor of Arts in World Arts and Cultures with an emphasis in art history from the University of California, Los Angeles.

 From 1992-1996, I served as a tutor and a mentor in several volunteer outreach programs in Southern California.
 As part of a coordinated effort at UCLA, I offered academic support to elementary schoolers who were transported to the college campus from Watts.
-Additionally, I volunteered as a GED tutor at the Business Industry school in Crenshaw; I provided academic and emotional support to adolescent mothers in a weekly process group designed to promote healthy decision-making and strong parenting skills.
+Additionally, I volunteered as a GED tutor at the Business Industry School in Crenshaw; I provided academic and emotional support to adolescent mothers in a weekly process group designed to promote healthy decision-making and strong parenting skills.
 I also offered guidance to teen mothers in the Ventura Youth Authority.
 As an Arts Reach intern, I introduced these incarcerated teens to the healing power of the arts during weekly classes that focused on effective communication, problem-solving and coping skills.
 I collaborated with Arts Reach staff and the wards to produce a brief documentary to deter youths outside of the prison system from engaging in gang activity.
 After graduating from UCLA with honors in 1996, I returned to Northern California and founded Learning with Lindsay.

 I have specialized training in the Lindamood-Bell method for reading comprehension and phonics and in the Princeton Review strategies for SAT preparation.
 In May 2010, I completed my Master of Arts in Counseling Psychology in Expressive Arts Therapy at the California Institute of Integral Studies in San Francisco.

-I work with students with a spectrum of educational needs, including auditory processing difficulties, attention deficit disorders (ADD, ADHD), issues of executive functioning and Asperger’s Syndrome.
+I work with students with a spectrum of educational needs, including auditory processing difficulties, attention deficit disorders (ADD, ADHD), dyslexia, issues of executive functioning and Asperger’s Syndrome.
 As a member of the North County School Crisis Intervention Team in Burlingame, I helped to devise strategies for crisis prevention and intervention for at-risk teens.

 My experience also includes offering presentations on SAT test-taking strategies and tools for academic success to the Burlingame High School Parents’ Group and to the Aragon Asian Parents’ Group.
 Upon parents’ requests, I advocate for students’ needs by composing letters requesting educational service accommodations, drafting letters of recommendation and attending parent/teacher conferences and Individual Education Plan (IEP) meetings.